 of the Ministry of MSME.
 These schemes/ activities include:

-- National Schedule Caste and Schedule Tribe Hub
+- National Scheduled Caste and Scheduled Tribe Hub

 NSIC provides technical support to MSMEs through ‘NSIC Technical Services Centres’ (NTSCs) and a number of TICs & LBIs spread across the country.
 The range of technical services provided through these centres includes skill development in Hi-Tech as well as conventional trades, material and product testing.